So You Want To: Write An Adventure Game

 is acceptable, as adventure gamers think laterally, and enjoy exploring every possible option.
 Unsuccessful attempts to solve puzzles should be met with amusing responses, and deaths.

-King's Quest VI, Leisure Suit Larry 1, 2, 3, 6, Space Quest 1, 3, 4, 5, Police Quest 1, 2, 3, Perdition's Flames, Gabriel Knight: Sins of the Fathers, Zork, Maniac Mansion, Zak Mc Kracken And The Alien Mindbenders, Indiana Jones and the Fate of Atlantis, The Secret Of Monkey Island, Monkey Island 2 Le Chucks Revenge, The Curse Of Monkey Island, Day Of The Tentacle, Sam & Max Hit the Road, Full Throttle, The Dig, I Have No Mouth And I Must Scream, The Legend Of Kyrandia.
+King's Quest VI, Leisure Suit Larry 1, 2, 3, 6, Space Quest 1, 3, 4, 5, Police Quest 1, 2, 3, Perdition's Flames, Gabriel Knight: Sins of the Fathers, Zork, Maniac Mansion, Zak McKracken and the Alien Mindbenders, Indiana Jones and the Fate of Atlantis, The Secret Of Monkey Island, Monkey Island 2: LeChuck's Revenge, The Curse of Monkey Island, Day Of The Tentacle, Sam & Max Hit the Road, Full Throttle, The Dig, I Have No Mouth and I Must Scream, The Legend of Kyrandia.

-Limbo of the Lost, Kings Quest III, Hell: A Cyberpunk Thriller, Kronolog: The Nazi Paradox, Dreamweb.
+Limbo of the Lost, Hell: A Cyberpunk Thriller, Kronolog: The Nazi Paradox, Dreamweb.